DestinationSol/DestinationSol.github.io/_posts/2020-06-30-finished-core-structures.md

 ---
 layout: post
-title: "Physics and Graphics are Complete"
+title: "Physics interface and Graphics are Complete"
 description: > #This is a brief description of your post that will show up in post previews.
-  If you have visited our website before you might notice something different now.
-Yep, we have some more things!
-  Our new website was built on a desire to improve upon the prior splashsite.
+  I've created systems to handle the interactions with the physics and the graphics.
 author: "Isaac Lichter"
 image: "gooey.png"
 parallax: true